Breword/tmux/Contributing.md

 - (1718) Copy mode should behave better if the pane outside is modified.
 At the moment it stops reading which is not ideal, and there are also questions about how it should work with copy-mode -e.

-- Formats to access the mouse position and the line/word under the mouse, and additional arguments to whatever commands are necessary (copy-mode/send-keys?) so that things like "search for word X" and "copy word X" can go on the menu.

 - The lexer in cmd-parse.y should be a single state machine rather than separate functions for environment variables, strings and formats.